arfc/moltres/tutorial/step01_groupConstants/README.md

 ## Group Constants

-Here, group constants are taken from example Serpent output using PyNE.
+Here, group constants are taken from example Serpent output using ```serpentTools```.
 These will be used to generate a properties directory, which can be used by moltres.
 See extractSerpent2GCs.py for more.

 Moltres is *not* a spatially homogenized diffusion code.
 MOOSE is made for running, **big**, **intense** problems, using modern HPC.